 - Are aged 18 or over

-- Attend worship (in person or online) on a regular basis.
+- Attend worship (in person) on a regular basis.

 Complete and submit the online form below: